Calls for boycott of Oscars grow over diversity of nominees

 Last year's all-white acting nominees also drew calls for a boycott, though not from such prominent individuals as Lee and Pinkett Smith.
 Whether it had any impact or not, the audience for the broadcast, hosted by Neil Patrick Harris, was down 16 percent from the year prior, a six-year low.

-This year, academy president Cheryl Boone Isaacs has made a point of presenting a more inclusive show.
+Isaacs has made a point of presenting a more inclusive show this year.
 The Feb.
 28 broadcast will be hosted by Chris Rock and produced by "Django Unchained" producer Reginald Hudlin and David Hill.
 On Saturday, Rock, unveiling a new promotion for the broadcast, called the ceremony "The White BET Awards."

+When Oscar nominations were announced Thursday, Isaacs acknowledged she was "disappointed" that all 20 acting nominees were again white and promised to "continue the conversation" on diversity.
+Isaacs has worked to diversify membership for the academy, which a 2012 study by the Los Angeles Times found is overwhelming white and male.

+But on Monday, Isaacs was more explicit and promised an examination of the academy and a more intense drive to diversify.

 "Hollywood is like the Rocky Mountains, the higher up you get the whiter it gets and this year's Academy Awards will be yet another Rocky Mountain Oscar," said Sharpton.